VipeCloud/vipecloud_api/README.md

 <a name="#emails-post"></a>Emails (POST)
 -------------
-Send a trackable email via a POST.
+Send emails via a POST.

 ```
 POST /emails